18 Software Developer Success Stories

 Additionally, we plan to continue to build upon the deep relationships we have with our existing clients—our average length of tenure with a client is seven years.

-Federico Schianchi (from Scandiano, Province of Reggio Emilia, Italy) started Dreamonkey almost 5 years ago.
+Federico Schianchi (from Scandiano, Province of Reggio Emilia, Italy) started Dreamonkey about 5 years ago.

 Hello, I am Federico Schianchi and I started Dreamonkey in 2016 with four partners.